You're viewing an older version of the aµtoPULSE help. For the latest version, visit online help 1.3.

 CHIP STORAGE

-The aµtoPULSE Filtration Chips are rated for 300 mL of trans-membrane flow.
-Over-use of the chips can result in a loss of sample or damage to the device.
+The aµtoPULSE Filtration Chips are rated for 300 mL of total permeate.
+Overuse of the chips can result in a loss of sample or damage to the device.
 For short-term reuse, chips must be stored wet in a sealed vessel.
-Long-term (>1 week) storage is not recommended without a bactericide.
-Follow the instructions below to store the chips properly.
+Long-term storage (>1 week) is not recommended unless a bactericide is added.

 Required Tool and Material: